Shelter Dog Meal Donation Count:

 See what we are doing?
 You are building up your dog’s ability to stay away from the object once you ask him to leave it.

-Continue until your dog can give you eye contact to 10.
+Continue until your dog can give you eye contact for a count of 10.
 From there, you can increase duration without your dog having to keep eye contact – in other words, he can do other things, he just can’t go back to that treat in your hand.
 This is important since you aren’t going to expect your dog to never look away from you again after you say leave it.

 Upping The Temptation